run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 |  Key     | Change   | Description |
 |----------|----------|-------------|
 | `redis.auth.password` | Redis (Runai internal cache mechanism) applicative password | Override the default password |

-#### External PostgreSQL database

-If you have opted to connect to an [external PostgreSQL database](preperations.md#external-postgres-database-optional), refer to the additional configurations table below.
-Adjust the following parameters based on your connection details:

-* `postgresql.enabled` - set to `false`
-* `global.postgresql.auth.password`
-* `global.postgresql.auth.username`
-* `global.postgresql.auth.host`
-* `global.postgresql.auth.port`
-* `grafana.dbUser`
-* `grafana.dbPassword`

-!!!
-Note
-    If you modify one of the usernames or passwords (KeyCloak, PostgreSQL, Grafana) after Run:ai is already installed, perform the following steps to apply the change:

-    1. Modify the username/password within the relevant component as well (KeyCloak, PostgreSQL, Grafana).
-    2. Run `helm upgrade` for Run:ai with the right values, and restart the relevant Run:ai pods so they can fetch the new username/password.

 ## Next Steps